 - Follow the path meandering straight for a few minutes, and then as it curves head slightly towards the right.
 In a few brisk minutes you’ll reach Green Park Station.

-- From here, turn right for a saunter along Piccadilly – with icons such as The Ritz, Fortnum & Mason and The Wolseley to see – as well as the Princes and Piccadilly Arcades to keep you sheltered if the weather isn’t playing ball.
+- From here, turn right for a saunter along Piccadilly – with icons such as The Ritz, Fortnum & Mason and The Wolseley to see – as well as Princes and Piccadilly Arcades for boutique, covered shopping.

-- A little further along on the right is St James’s Street (with St James’s Palace at the end), leading to Jermyn Street (with it’s brilliant boutiques) and Regent Street St James’s – and on to Waterloo Place and it’s glowing Christmas Tree.
+- A little further along on the right is St James’s Street (with St James’s Palace at the end), leading to historic Jermyn Street and Regent Street St James’s.

 - Or, keep walking straight and turn left onto Swallow Street, for a shortcut into Regent Street.